Geneviève Fioraso

-Geneviève Fioraso (born 10 October 1954) is a French politician, representative of the first district of Isère from June 2007 to June 2017, and a member of the Socialist Party.
+Geneviève Fioraso (born 10 October 1954) is a French politician who served as a member of the National Assembly from 2007 to 2017, representing the first district of Isère.
 On 16 May 2012 she was appointed Minister for Higher Education and Research in the French government of Jean-Marc Ayrault.

-Since 2008 she has been deputy for the Economy, Universities and Research for the City Council of Grenoble.
-During her previous term she was Deputy assistant for the Economy, Innovation, Trade and Craft, and First Vice-President of Metro -Agglomeration community of the Grenoble Alpes Métropole-, in charge of economic development.

-Since 2003, she has been the CEO of the S.E.M.
-Minatec Entreprises (public-private venture, entrusted with the marketing of high-tech building of Minatec).
-She also serves as Chair of the Institut d'Administration des Entreprises Grenoble, Business Administration Institute of Grenoble.

-Origin, and Training
+Early life and education

 Born in Amiens in 1954, the youngest of six children, Fioraso obtained her high-school diploma Baccalauréat at the age of 16 years and married at 18.
 A student of Hypo-Khâgne, she continued her studies and obtained a master's degree in English, then worked as an English teacher in Amiens.

+Early career

-In 1978 she left teaching and moved to Grenoble, where she served first as Information Officer, then managing Documentation and Press for the City of Grenoble, where she began collaborating with Hubert Dubedout, city's mayor and MP, and became his parliamentary attaché in 1983.
+In 1978 Fioraso left teaching and moved to Grenoble, where she served first as Information Officer, then managing Documentation and Press for the City of Grenoble, where she began collaborating with Hubert Dubedout, city's mayor and MP, and became his parliamentary attaché in 1983.

-Professional and political curriculum

-In 1985 she participated in the cantonal electoral campaign, alongside Michel Destot.
+In 1985 Fioraso participated in the cantonal electoral campaign, alongside Michel Destot.

 From 1989 to 1995, she was part of the management team of Corys, a startups of the CEA.
 Once he was elected mayor of Grenoble in 1995, Michel Destot requested that she serve as his Chief of Staff, for which she followed the economy and innovation affairs in particular.

 From 1999 to 2001, Fioraso was director of the Agence Régionale du Numérique, a regional agency set up by the digital network of cities of the Rhône-Alpes region.

-From 2001 to 2004, she was a senior marketing manager at France Telecom, in charge of emerging markets in the social-health sector.
+From 2001 to 2004, Fioraso was a senior marketing manager at France Telecom, in charge of emerging markets in the social-health sector.

+From 2008 Fioraso was deputy for the Economy, Universities and Research for the City Council of Grenoble.
+During her previous term she was Deputy assistant for the Economy, Innovation, Trade and Craft, and First Vice-President of Metro -Agglomeration community of the Grenoble Alpes Métropole-, in charge of economic development.
+From 2003, she was the CEO of the S.E.M.
+Minatec Entreprises (public-private venture, entrusted with the marketing of high-tech building of Minatec).
+She also serves as Chair of the Institut d'Administration des Entreprises Grenoble, Business Administration Institute of Grenoble.